There are many ways to prepare a presentation. Some are more effective than others. Take the quiz to find out if your way is the most effective.

-They think that their way is the only way to prepare.
+They think that there is the only way to prepare: their way.

 In this article, I’ll introduce all the different ways to prepare a presentation (along with their strengths and weaknesses).
 I’ll also tell you the one thing you can do to improve your presentation preparation.

 We can split presentation preparation into two main tasks:

 - How you prepare the content of your presentation.

 - How you rehearse the delivery of your presentation.

 Most people focus all of their attention on the first of these.
 Few people spend much time on the second.